actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Sarah Peake - Oppose
+**Rep. Sarah Peake - Oppose**

 Rep. Peake stood in opposition to the amendments for adequate time to read a bill, claiming that it would grind the legislative body to a halt and leave important bills in the dustbin.
 She drew an example of the ROE Act, saying:

-I don't know about all my colleagues but I'm not prepared to say to women in this state, “I'm sorry but while Supreme Court has cases making its way to you to take away your right to choose, because of a technical glitch and failure to get a two thirds vote, you have to wait for next session when it has a hearing again and comes to the floor for a vote.”
+> "I don't know about all my colleagues but I'm not prepared to say to women in this state, “I'm sorry but while Supreme Court has cases making its way to you to take away your right to choose, because of a technical glitch and failure to get a two thirds vote, you have to wait for next session when it has a hearing again and comes to the floor for a vote.”